sibi26/learn-ml-by-building/Lecture 3 Linear Regression/ENV_SETUP.md

 This guide sets up a dedicated virtual environment for the Linear Regression lecture only.
 It won’t affect your shared `ml_lectures_env`.

+## Version Policy
+- **Lectures (existing)**: use Python 3.9 for maximum compatibility with older notebooks and packages.
+- **New projects**: use Python 3.11 for better performance and long-term support.

+This page focuses on the lecture's 3.9 environment.
+See the end for quick 3.11 setup notes.

 ## Location
 - Lecture folder: `Lecture 3 Linear Regression/`
 - Env path: `Lecture 3 Linear Regression/linear_regression_env/`